Understanding User Roles and Permissions

 5. Managing User Access: A Step-by-Step Approach

-While detailed steps for adding users and assigning roles will be covered in separate articles, the general process involves:
+While detailed steps for adding users and assigning roles will be covered in separate articles (as indicated in the "Related Topics" section for "Administrator" [1]), the general process involves:

 1. Defining Roles: Determine the different roles required within your organization based on job functions and responsibilities.